-Our Board of Directors held 13 meetings during 2020.
-Each director attended at least 75% of the total number of meetings of the Board of Directors and committee meetings of which such director was a member during 2020.
+Our Board of Directors held nine meetings during 2021.
+Each director attended at least 75% of the total number of meetings of the Board of Directors and committee meetings of which such director was a member during 2021.
 All directors are encouraged, but not required, to attend the annual meeting of stockholders.
-Each member who was then serving on our Board of Directors attended our 2020 Annual Meeting of Stockholders.
+All six (6) of our then-serving directors attended our 2021 Annual Meeting of Stockholders.